TomiLakkakorpi/KotlinChartApps/README.md

      • GraphingCalculator5 – Datanmuunnokset (potenssiin korotus, neliöjuuri)
      • GraphingCalculator6 – Esimerkit 1, 2, 3 & 5 yhdistetty viimeisteltyyn versioon.

-• YCharts ja MathParser -kirjastojen ohjedokumentti: Ohjetiedosto, jossa esimerkkejä käsitellään tarkemmin.
+**YCharts ja MathParser -kirjastojen ohjedokumentti.docx:** Ohjetiedosto, jossa esimerkkejä käsitellään tarkemmin.
 Dokumentti sisältää myös ohjeet molempien tässä projektissa käytettyjen kirjastojen käyttöön.

 ### (ENG) Summary
 The goal of this project was to create example graphing applications and graphing calculators.
 These examples were made for finnish students at Oulu University of Applied Sciences.
 The examples have been commented in Finnish at the request of the project's client.
 Although the examples were made for finnish students, any English-speaking users may also utilize these examples.